How to Choose a Weight Bench: Complete Buyer's Guide (2026)

 Flat Bench

-Adjustable Flat-Incline Bench
+Adjustable Flat-Incline Bench (FI Bench)

 FID Bench (Flat/Incline/Decline)

-Olympic Weight Bench
+Olympic Weight Bench (Bench With Integrated Uprights)

-The 6 Specs That Actually Matter
+The 8 Specifications That Actually Matter

 1. Weight Capacity